xinpeiw/spmr/README.md

 If the functional form of the causality is known in advance, users can use two-stage prediction method or control function method to estimate the coefficients and standard errors of the causal function, thereby enabling causal inference.
 When the functional form of the causality is not well understood, semiparametric estimation can be employed to directly estimate the shape of the causal effect from the data, followed by the corresponding causal inference.
 Furthermore, if the instrumental variables exhibit horizontal pleiotropy, users can still obtain consistent estimates by adjusting the relevant parameters in "spmr".

 For statistical details, please refer to the article "Causal Estimation and Inference in Nonlinear Mendelian Randomization Studies" by Xinpei Wang.
-Feel free to reach out to Xinpei if you have any problems:)

 ## Installation